 Evaluation Criteria

-Pathfinder will review and evaluate quotes submitted by the deadline Before final selection Pathfinder will reach out to the potential Vendor requesting sample print.
+Pathfinder will review and evaluate quotes submitted by the deadline.
+Before final selection Pathfinder will reach out to the potential Vendor requesting sample print.
 Pathfinder may choose more than one vendor for this assignment.

 In evaluating the Quotations, Pathfinder International will seek the best value for money.
 Any quotations that failed will not move to the evaluation stage: